riteshprk/trivia_api/backend/README.md

 ### GET '/questions'
 - Fetches a dictionary of question in which the keys are the id, question, answer, category and difficulty and their corresponding value are returned.
 This also fetches the dictionary of categories as explained above.
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs as explained above
-- Returns: All the question dictionary object, that contains a object's key:value pairs.
+- Returns: Multiple dictionary objects of question that conatins keys/value pairs for id, question, answer, category, difficulty.
+It will also return total question count and current category value.

 ```
 {